franciscomancan/resume/cheatsheet/git.cheatsheet.md

   		'git checkout sameFile'

 Searching/Viewing:

+	'git log -S dontonio --oneline' = search history for instances where dontnio string was added/removed, --all for all branches/tags/blah..
 	'git grep someKindOfString' = searches file in git for string 'git grep -n someFunctionOrWhatever' = search for cases of the string and include line numbers in output (similar to 'real' grep)
 	'git grep --count someString' = rollup count of instances per file